fahsa/foley-database/README.md

 # FoleyDatabase

-Live version available at <https://foley-database.firebaseapp.com>

-Login Credentials:
-- Username: user@foleydatabase.com
-- Password: GVSU_HNR499

-This project is built with Firebase, Angular 4, and AngularFire2 4.0.
+Web application for uploading and downloading audio files to/from a real-time searchable database.
+Built with Firebase, Angular 4, and AngularFire2 4.0.

 ## Getting Started
 These instructions are for running a downloaded copy of the project locally  for development and testing purposes.